I5UCC/VRCTextboxSTT/README.md

 ![image](https://user-images.githubusercontent.com/43730681/210201138-d60d0936-22e5-4845-bbc1-4d1b0c412c43.png)

 # Automatic launch with SteamVR
-On first launch of the program, it registers as an Overlay app on SteamVR just like other well known programs like XSOverlay or OVRAdvancedSettings and can be launched on startup:
+On first launch of the program, it registers as an Overlay app on SteamVR just like other well known programs like XSOverlay or OVRAdvancedSettings and can be launched on startup: <br>
 ![Screenshot 2022-12-04 184629](https://user-images.githubusercontent.com/43730681/205506892-0927ed45-69c6-480f-b4b3-bc02d89c151e.png) <br>
 ![Screenshot 2023-01-02 084823](https://user-images.githubusercontent.com/43730681/210209107-746196dd-7e19-47c4-a668-221824d44a4e.png)